Kitware/VTK/Wrapping/Python/README_WRAP.txt

 =========

 Nearly all the power of VTK objects are available through Python (with a few exceptions as noted below).
-The C++ symantics are translated as directly as possible to Python symantics.
-Currently, full support is provided for Python 2.3 through Python 2.6, though the full Python 2 series should work (but not Python 3, yet).
+The C++ semantics are translated as directly as possible to Python semantics.
+Currently, full support is provided for Python 2.6, 2.7, 3.2, 3.3, and 3.4.

 The Basics: